 3. Floating Paintings

-This fun activity is part magic and part science and incredibly easy to set up.
-All you need is a smooth plat and dry-erase markers.
-Let the kids draw a fun picture on the plate and pour some water on the plate.
-See how the picture gets picked up by the water and floats around.
-Pure magic!
+This whimsical activity is part magic and part science and incredibly easy to set up.
+Task your kiddos with drawing a fun picture on a smooth plate with dry-erase markers.
+Once their doodles are complete, prompt them to pour some water onto the plate and observe as their picture gets picked up by the water and floats around.
+It’s pure magic!

 4. Cutting Slime